Additional Installation Information

 |----World Command Line.................................grep HV Support

-If HV Support has a value of 3, then VT is enabled on the ESXi server and you can proceed with the installation.
+If HV Support has a value of 3, VT is enabled on the ESXi server.
+You can proceed with the installation.

-If HV Support has a value of 2, then VT is supported, but not enabled on the ESXi server.
-You must edit the BIOS settings and enable VT on the server.
+If HV Support has a value of 2, VT is supported, but not enabled on the ESXi server.
+Edit the BIOS settings and enable VT on the server.

 Enable Virtualization Technology on an ESXi Server

-You can reuse the same hardware that you used for hosting a previous version of Cisco ISE virtual machine.
-However, before you install the latest release, you must enable Virtualization Technology (VT) on the ESXi server.
+You can reuse the same hardware that hosted a previous version of the Cisco ISE virtual machine.
+However, you must enable Virtualization Technology (VT) on the ESXi server before installing the latest release.

 Procedure